nickreisner/Blackjack-Card-Counter/README.md

 - Process images with different flags

 By default, the script will:
-- Detect and identify all cards in the image
+- Detect and identify all cards in the image using the card detection pipeline
+- Extract rank information through the rank recognition process
 - Analyze the blackjack hand (dealer vs player cards)
 - Provide strategy recommendations (Hit, Stand, Double, Split)
-- Show card counting information
+- Show card counting information using the Hi-Lo system
-- Display a HUD with the analysis
+- Display a heads-up display (HUD) with the analysis

 ### Command Line Options